dreasgrech/AC_HalFarDriftServer/ClientsScript/lib/ac_apps/README.md

   Returns:

   - `string|nil`
-## Function io.copyFile(existingFilename, newFilename, failIfExists, attemptHardlink)
-Copies a file to a new place, returns `true` if copied successfully.
-Not available to scripts without I/O access.

-  Parameters:

-  1. `existingFilename`: `path`

-  2. `newFilename`: `path`

-  3. `failIfExists`: `boolean?` Set to `false` to silently overwrite existing files.
-Default value: `true`.

-  4. `attemptHardlink`: `boolean?` If `true` and source and destination share the same drive, try to use hardlink first.
-Default value: `false`.

-  Returns:

-  - `boolean`
-## Function io.replaceFile(destination, source)
-Replaces one file with another file.
-The replacement file assumes the name of the replaced file and its identity.
-Good if you want to implement secure saving (save a file with a new name and then use this function to replace main file with this one: great way to update crucial files without risking data corruption in a case of power loss and such).
-Note: `io.save()` and `io.saveAsync()` already use this safe mechanism if you’re setting `ensure` to `true`.
-Not available to scripts without I/O access.

-  Parameters:

-  1. `destination`: `path`

-  2. `source`: `path`

-  Returns:

-  - `boolean`
-## Function io.deleteFile(filename)
-Deletes a file, returns `true` if file was deleted successfully.
-To delete empty directory, use `io.deleteDir()`.
-If you’re operating around important files, consider using `io.recycle()` instead.
-Not available to scripts without I/O access.

-  Parameters:

-  1. `filename`: `path`

-  Returns:

-  - `boolean`
-## Function io.deleteDir(filename)
-Deletes an empty directory, returns `true` if directory was deleted successfully.
-To delete a file, use `io.deleteFile()`.
-Not available to scripts without I/O access.

-  Parameters:

-  1. `filename`: `path`

-  Returns:

-  - `boolean`
-## Function io.recycle(filename)
-Moves file to Windows Recycle Bin, returns `true` if file was moved successfully.
-Note: this operation is much slower than removing a file with `io.deleteFile()` or removing an empty directory with `io.deleteDir()`.

- Note: before 0.3.0, doesn’t use recycle bin and just deletes any file or a folder passed to it.
-Not available to scripts without I/O access.

-  Parameters:

-  1. `filename`: `path`

-  Returns:

-  - `boolean`
-## Function io.saveToZip(zipFilename, entryFilename, data)
-Adds a new entry to a ZIP file.
-If there is no such ZIP file, new one will be created.
-If the ZIP file already has an entry with the same name, does nothing and returns `false`.
-Note: for adding multiple or large files use `io.createZipAsync()` instead.
-Not available to scripts without I/O access.

-  Parameters:

-  1. `zipFilename`: `path`

-  2. `entryFilename`: `string`

-  3. `data`: `binary?`

-  Returns:

-  - `boolean`
 ## Function io.loadFromZip(zipFilename, entryFilename)
 Loads file from an archive as a string.
 Archive would remain open for some time to speed up consequent reads.
 If failed, returns `nil`.
 Alternatively, you can pass ZIP data instead.